Frequently Asked Questions

 Answer:

-So far only ethyl alcohol seems to produce EtG or EtS.
-The issue is really more where did the alcohol come from?
-Many medications include ethanol as a solvent (cough syrup, etc) and therefore could cause a positive EtG or EtS..
+Many medications include ethanol as a solvent (cough syrup, etc) and therefore can cause a positive EtG or EtS..

 Question?